irislib/faq/README.md

 Notes can play audio.

 ### Badge
-Indicates that the user is NIP05 verified.
+Indicates that the user has a NIP05 identifier.

 ### Block
 User blocks are private.
 When you block someone on Iris, DMs will be locally removed as well, and any further DMs rejected.
 Block lists are stored encrypted to self in event kind 16462.

 ### Color badges on user names
-- Blue =  a followed verified user (NIP05)
+- Blue =  a followed user with NIP05 identifier.
 - White = you don't follow but  1-10 of your following follows the user (hover over the icon and Iris shows the count)
 - Yellow = you don't follow but over 10 of your following follows the user (hover over the icon and Iris shows the count)

 ### Feed and spam
-Iris rejects events from authors that your social network has not interacted with.
+Iris rejects events from authors that your social network has not interacted with (actions such as follow, like, reply etc. that refer to the npub in question).
+You get way less spam and your follower count number is lower for the same reason.
 The downside is that discovery of new users is more difficult, and sometimes you see fewer posts than on other clients.

 ### Flag (public)
 The users you choose to report are blocked on your feed and the list of your flagged users is public.

+### Follower count

+Your follower count may seem lower on Iris than other clients.
+Iris rejects events from authors that your social network has not interacted with.
+You get way less spam and your follower count number is lower for the same reason.

-### Followers
+### Following list
 Nostr doesn't save individual follows as events, only the most recent version of your contact list.
 You'd have to save the "followed" event locally either manually or by your client.
+Keeping more than one nostr client session open (not logged out) is not advised since this may reset your following list.

 ### Image links
 You can post image URLs and the media is shown in the notes.